Savaw/MIR-project/Readme.md

 ## Phase 1

-In this phase we implement an information retrieval system.
+In this phase we implement an information retrieval system for both English and Persian language.

 ### Data

-We use two corpus, one is in English, and one is in Persian.
+Two corpus are used in this phase, one is in English, and one is in Persian.
+Corpora are located in `phase1-data`.
+The English texts are from news, and the Persian texts are from Persian Wikipedia.

 ### Part 1: Preprocessing

-This part include actions to preprocesse the text like "Normalization", "Tokenization", etc.
+This part include actions to preprocesse the text including removing punctuations, normalization, tokenization, stemming, removing stop words, etc.

 ### Part 2: Indexing

-In this part we create indexes on the preprocessed text.
+In this part, we create indexes on the preprocessed text.
+Two type of indexing is used: Positional indexing and Bigram indexing.
 Bigram

 ### Part 3: Compression

-Compression is performed on the indexes.
+In this section, compression is performed on the indexes.
+Two compression method is implemented, namely Variable Byte compression and Gamma Code compression.
-Gamma
-Variable code

-### Part 4: Query correction
+### Part 4: Query Correction

-In this part the query is corrected.
+In this part the query is corrected by replacing misspelled words with best alternative.
+We use jaccard score to find options.
+The word with minimum edit distance is used to replace the misspelled word.

 ## Phase 2